-The investment funds generally do not pay income tax because all their income and realized capital gains and losses are allocated to you and other investment fund policyowners each year.
+The investment funds generally do not pay income tax because all their income and realized capital gains and losses are allocated to you and other investment fund unitholders each year.

-The investment funds may have foreign tax withheld on income that is earned by their foreign investments.
+The investment funds may have foreign tax withheld on income that is earned by non-Canadian investments.

-Non-registered plans
+Non-registered policies